Adventures of Tampa Mama

 3. Visit Mickey’s Very Merry Christmas Party

-For more information on Walt Disney World Mickey’s very Merry Christmas Park visit the Trekaroo blog.
+For more information on Walt Disney World Mickey’s Very Merry Christmas Park visit the Trekaroo blog.

 4. Stop by Celebration for a Snowy Night